 Fund Financial Statements: Separate financial statements are provided for governmental funds.
 The fund financial statements provide information about the Village's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-The Village's major funds include the General Fund, the 2008 Bond Fund and the 2008 Project Fund.
+The Village's major funds include the General Fund and the 2008 Bond Fund.
 All remaining governmental funds are aggregated and reported as nonmajor governmental funds.
 The Village has no enterprise funds.